-"Mr. Keck envisioned a philanthropic institution that would provide far-reaching benefits for humanity," the foundation stated.
-“By taking a bold, creative approach to grantmaking, he created a legacy that the foundation proudly upholds today."
+"Mr. Keck envisioned a philanthropic institution that would provide far-reaching benefits for humanity," the foundation said.
+"By taking a bold, creative approach to grant making, he created a legacy that the foundation proudly upholds today."

 The telescopes' arsenal of instruments includes several for optical wavelengths and others for infrared.
-The optical instruments include (but are not limited to) DEIMOS or the Deep Extragalactic Imaging Multi-Object Spectrograph, which can pick up spectral information from 1,200 objects simultaneously, and HIRES (High Resolution Echelle Spectrometer) that can examine the colors of starlight.
+Keck II houses DEIMOS (Deep Extragalactic Imaging Multi-Object Spectrograph), which can pick up spectral information from 1,200 objects simultaneously.
+Keck I has HIRES (High Resolution Echelle Spectrometer), which can examine the colors of starlight.

-Examples of infrared instruments include the laser adaptive optics system, and NIRSPEC (The Near Infrared Spectrometer).
-Some of NIRSPEC's scientific investigations include looking at radio galaxies that are very far from Earth (which means they are older as per the Big Bang Theory, which says the universe arose from a singularity and is expanding ever since.)
+Examples of infrared instruments include the laser adaptive optics system (available with certain instruments on both telescopes), and Keck II's NIRSPEC (The Near Infrared Spectrometer).
+Some of NIRSPEC's scientific investigations include looking at radio galaxies that are very far from Earth (which means they are older according to the Big Bang Theory, which says the universe arose from a singularity and is expanding ever since.)
 NIRSPEC can also be used to learn more about brown dwarfs, which are objects that are considered "failed stars" — immense gas giants that are not quite large enough to start nuclear fusion.

-"Astronomers developed laser guide star adaptive optics using a special-purpose laser to excite sodium atoms that sit in an atmospheric layer 90 kilometers above Earth,” Keck stated.
-“Exciting the atoms in the sodium layers creates an artificial 'star' for measuring atmospheric distortions and allows adaptive optics to produce sharp images of celestial objects positioned nearly anywhere in the sky."
+"Astronomers developed laser guide star adaptive optics using a special-purpose laser to excite sodium atoms that sit in an atmospheric layer 90 kilometers above Earth," the observatory said.
+"Exciting the atoms in the sodium layers creates an artificial 'star' for measuring atmospheric distortions and allows adaptive optics to produce sharp images of celestial objects positioned nearly anywhere in the sky."

-This occurred after Keck did measurements of star HD 209458 and noted that the star appeared to wobble, as though there was a planet altering its movements.
-The science team then asked others using the privately funded Fairborn Observatory in Arizona to watch for a transit across the star's face, which occurred.
+In 1999, the observatory assisted another observatory with watching the first exoplanet transit across its parent star.
+This occurred after Keck did measurements of star HD 209458 and noted that the star appeared to wobble, as though there were a planet altering its movements.
+The science team then asked other astronomers at the privately funded Fairborn Observatory in Arizona to watch for a transit across the star's face, which occurred as they predicted.

-Another discovery was figuring out how stars move in the Andromeda Galaxy, a prominent galaxy that is 2.5 million light-years from Earth, making it a very close neighbour.
+Another discovery was figuring out how stars move in the Andromeda Galaxy, a prominent galaxy that is 2.5 million light-years from Earth, making it a very close neighbor.
 This was important because it helped astronomers understand just how immense this galaxy is.
-The diameter ended up being three times bigger than thought before, at 220,000 light-years.

 Keck also participated in a research project involving several telescopes, which looked at supernovas (star explosions) across the universe.
 The aim was to use them to calculate how fast the universe is expanding.
 Results showed that the universe is actually accelerating as it grows, perhaps pushed along by "dark energy" — a little-understood concept that may (along with dark matter) make up most of the universe.
 [Related: 10 Amazing Space Discoveries by the Keck Observatory]